 Happenings @ CORI

-Staring in Fall 2011, the Division of Applied Social Sciences will begin offering a Graduate Certificate in the Economics and Sociology of Institutions and Organizations.
+Starting in Fall 2011, the Division of Applied Social Sciences began offering a Graduate Certificate in the Economics and Sociology of Institutions and Organizations.
 The certificate can be part of a graduate degree program at the University of Missouri or a stand-alone program for someone who has previously earned or is pursuing a graduate degree elsewhere.
 CORI is one of the partnering organizations for the new certificate program and its research workshop.
+We encourage scholars interested in institutional and organizational studies to consider visiting MU to take part in this certificate program.

 On the CORI Calendar